XunyiLu/video-classification-comparison/README.md

 ## Installation:
 1. Clone the repository from Github
 2. Install the required packages using pip or conda
-3. Download the dataset and store it in the data folder
+3. Download the dataset and store it in the 'final_video_id_list.csv'
 4. Run the jupyter notebook to train and test the models

 ## Usage: